ouvroir/common/solutions.md

 [doc](https://cosdev.readthedocs.io/en/latest/), [git repo](https://github.com/CenterForOpenScience/osf.io)

-- Find papers, data, and materials to inspire your next research  project.
+- Find papers, data, and materials to inspire your next research  prooject.
 Search public projects to build on the work of others and find  new collaborators.
 - Start a project and add collaborators, giving them access to protocols  and other research materials.
 Built-in version control tracks the  evolution of your study.
 - Store data, code, and other materials in OSF Storage, or connect your  Dropbox or other third-party account.
 Every file gets a unique,  persistent URL for citing and sharing.
 - Share papers in OSF Preprints or a community-based preprint provider, so others can find and cite your work.
 Track impact with metrics like  downloads and view counts.